Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 Each robot model is configured with a set of fixed cameras, like vision and driver cameras.
 These cameras have fixed positions, aspect ratios, and FOVs.
 These views are often useful to check vision data or to simulate a driver camera view.
 In the example below, a driver camera and Limelight view are shown.

 ![Fixed camera](/docs/resources/3d-field/3d-field-5.gif)

+If a "Camera Override" pose is provided, it replaces the default poses of all fixed cameras while retaining their configured FOVs and aspect ratios.
+This allows the robot code to provide the position of a moving camera, like one mounted to a turret or shooter hood.

+> Note: As with all other pose data, the "Camera Override" pose must be _field relative_, not robot relative.

+## Configuration

+The following configuration options are available:

+- **Field:** The field model to use, defaults to the most recent game.
+We recommend using the "Evergreen" field for devices with limited graphical performance.
+The "Axes" field displays only XYZ axes at the origin with a field outline for scale.
+- **Alliance:** The current alliance color, which flips the origin to the opposite side of the field if necessary.
+- **Robot:** The robot model to use.
+AdvantageScope includes a default set of robots from some of our fellow New England [#OpenAlliance](https://www.theopenalliance.com) teams.
+We recommend using the "KitBot" model for devices with limited graphical performance.
+To add a custom field or robot model, see ["Custom Fields/Robots/Joysticks"](/docs/CUSTOM-CONFIG.md).
+- **Units:** The linear and angular units of the provided fields.
+Meters, inches, radians, and degrees are supported.
+The rotations units do no affect 3D poses.

+The 3D field also supports an "efficiency" mode, which optionally reduces the framerate and resolution when enabled from the AdvantageScope preferences.
+Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
+(Windows/Linux) or "AdvantageScope" > "Preferences..." (macOS).
+The available options for the "3D Mode" are:

+- **Prioritize quality:** Always render at the screen's native resolution and framerate.
+- **Prioritize efficiency:** Always lower the framerate and resolution to reduce battery consumption and provide more consistent performance on low-end devices.
+- **Prioritize efficiency on battery:** Prioritize efficiency when running on battery power, otherwise prioritize quality.